Missouri is set to execute a convicted killer. His lawyers say new DNA evidence proves he's innocent.

 The newly acquired evidence shows Williams' DNA was not found on the murder weapon, Williams' lawyers say, though DNA from another male was found.

 That evidence was not available when Williams went to trial in 2001, court documents say.
-Williams maintains his innocence and says he was convicted on the testimony of individuals who were themselves convicted felons.
+Williams maintains his innocence and says he was convicted on the testimony of individuals who were, themselves, convicted felons.

 Forensic DNA expert and biologist Greg Hampikian, who was hired by defense lawyers, told CNN on Monday that "when you're stabbing, DNA transfers because of restriction and force.
 If you're stabbing anyone, you have a good chance of transferring your DNA because of that force."